Identity theft can wreck your life and your credit. Security expert Robert Siciliano joins us to discuss how to protect sensitive information.

 New account fraud is when someone gets your social security number and starts opening new lines of credit in your name, credit cards, even car loans.
 You start getting calls from collection agencies wanting their money.

 Account takeover is the most common form of ID theft.
-This is when someone hacks your back account or gets your credit card number.
+This is when someone hacks your bank account or gets your credit card number.

 Account takeover is harder to avoid.
 Every time you hand over your credit card to pay for something, it can be stolen.
 The best thing to do is to monitor your bank and credit card statements for unauthorized transactions.